pandapritish25/dsa-hacktoberfest/Recursion/README.md

 - In computer science, recursion is a method of solving a computational problem where the solution depends on solutions to smaller instances of the same problem.

 # How To Contribute?
-- You Can Contribute in Any Language.
+- You Can Contribute in Any Programming Language.
 - You Can Contribute, Related Question, to Recursion Specifically.

 # Note: